kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

     <div class="timeline-item-content">
       <h3>Longboard / Skate Tracker</h3>
       <p>
-        I'm working on a combination standalone WatchOS and web app that will track longboard sessions and health data.
+        I'm slowly working on a combination standalone WatchOS and web app that will track longboard sessions and health data.
 I'll add updates when I'm ready to share.
       </p>
     </div>
   </div>